Roberto Heras

 Roberto Heras Hernández (born 1 February 1974) is a Spanish former professional road bicycle racer who won the Vuelta a España a record four times.
 Between 1997 and 2005 he finished in the top 5 of the Vuelta every year except 1998 when he finished 6th.
 He won a record-tying three times, and then broke the record with a fourth win in 2005, but he was eventually disqualified after being accused of taking EPO.
 Heras chose to fight the accusations and this resulted in a lengthy court case and appeal process.

-In June 2011, Heras successfully appealed against the disqualification in the civil court of Castilla y León, and this decision was upheld in the Spanish supreme court in December 2012.
+In June 2011, Heras successfully appealed the disqualification in the civil court of Castilla y León, and this decision was upheld in the Spanish supreme court in December 2012.
 The Spanish cycling federation subsequently reinstated Heras as 2005 Vuelta champion.

 Early career

 Heras turned professional in 1995 for the Spanish cycling team Kelme.
 His first win as a pro came in 1996 in the Subida al Naranco.
 Later that year he won the 12th stage of the Vuelta a España.
 Next year he won another stage at the Vuelta and the Clásica de Amorebieta.
 In 1999 he won stages at the Volta a Catalunya and the Giro d'Italia, and he stood for the first time on the Vuelta's podium, third despite not winning a stage.
 In 2000 he took two stages and the overall win, which attracted the US Postal cycling team.